Paraveterinary worker: Role and responsibilities

 The scope of practice for paraveterinary workers varies by jurisdiction, and by qualification level.
 In some places, more than one grade of paraveterinary worker exists.
 For instance, in the United Kingdom there are both veterinary nurses, who are qualified professionals with a protected title, and veterinary assistants, who do not have a single level of qualification which they must attain, and whose title is not protected.
 Furthermore, job roles may be divided further into roles such as Veterinary Surgical Technician, Veterinary Emergency and Critical Care Technician, Veterinary Technician Anesthesia Specialist, etc.

 In the United States, veterinary technicians can become registered both nationally and by their state of residence by taking board exams.
 Not all states require a state test.
 States that license veterinary technicians include Alaska, Alabama, Delaware, Georgia, Michigan, Nebraska, Nevada, New York, North Dakota, Tennessee, Texas, Virginia, and Washington.
 Once they are registered, they are allowed to perform certain tasks with or without the supervision of another professional.
-To see a list by state, click here to view some of these tasks.
 In order to keep their skills and knowledge up to par, some states require registered technicians to engage in continued education before renewing their license.

 At the higher levels, veterinary nurses or technicians may be able to practice skills autonomously, including examinations and minor surgery on animals, without the direct supervision of other professionals.